-The Partnership has been asked by the Federal Government to coordinate the development of a modernized Strategy (The Canadian Strategy for Cancer Control: A Cancer Plan for Canada) by supporting open consultations, both in-person and online, from coast-to-coast-to-coast.
-The Partnership is the steward of the original national cancer strategy, drafted in 2006, which is undergoing this consultation and modernization activity.
+The Partnership has been asked by the Federal Government to coordinate the development of a modernized Canadian Strategy for Cancer Control by supporting open consultations, both in-person and online, from coast-to-coast-to-coast.
+The Partnership is the steward of the national cancer strategy, drafted in 2006, which is undergoing this consultation and modernization activity.

 Yes.
 Feedback provided through the Choicebook campaign will remain anonymous.

 All of us are touched by cancer either directly or indirectly.
 In Canada, one in every two people will develop cancer within their lifetime.
 With a national cancer strategy in place, Canada’s health care system will be able to deliver world class patient-centric care to all Canadians.